10 days, 9 nights Northwest Vietnam Motorbike Tour. Destination details could be found at the end of this page.

 Places you see include Mai Chau, Phu Yen, Moc Chau, Son La, Tuan Giao, Muong Lay, Sin Ho, Dien Bien Phu, Sapa, Bac Ha, Luc Yen and Vu Linh.
 There are home stays in Mai Chau, Sapa, Bac Ha, Luc Yen and Vu Linh.
 However, in other places we use hotels that offers better facilities.
 A mix of home stays and hotel is great and you will have many good things to tell your friends after this ride.
 Allow at least 7 days to have a good loop, please let us know your expectation and we will tailor make an itinerary together.

-This is the most challenging area for motorbike tours at the moment due to the recent construction of Lai Chau hydro electric plant, road works and landslides in rainy summer.
-You will need to be a very competent off road rider to make it.
+This is probably the most challenging area for motorbike tours in Vietnam due to the recent construction of Lai Chau hydro electric plant, road works and landslides in rainy summer.
+You will need to be a very competent off road rider to ride this loop.
 For a better riding experience we would highly recommend riding to Ha Giang and Northeast which is our most popular trip and is a prefect alternative option.

 Booking code of Northwest Vietnam motorbike tour 10 days: OV01